 But yet many people with anxiety also become moody.
 Moodiness with anxiety may not seem like it makes much sense since anxiety is already an emotion in many ways.
 But it makes a great deal of sense once you understand more about your anxiety.

 If you're feeling moody and think you're suffering from anxiety symptoms, find out what you can do to control that anxiety and stop feeling emotional forever with my free 7-minute anxiety test.

 Causes of Anxiety Moodiness

 Moodiness doesn't necessarily have a specific cause.
 Your experiences also play a role in feeling moody.
 For example, enough bad days from anxiety and it's no surprise you may feel a little down or emotional.
-To see how the severity and frequency of your anxiety affects treatment, take my free 7 minute anxiety test now.
+To see how the severity and frequency of your anxiety affect treatment, take my free 7-minute anxiety test now.

-- Stress and Frustration - Anxiety is also a frustrating disorder and one that puts you more on edge.
+- Stress and Frustration Anxiety is also a frustrating disorder and one that puts you more on edge.
 As a result, you may find you're more easily affected by other things since they "bring you over the edge" on certain emotions.
-Anxiety may also cause physical symptoms that reduce your quality of life by a significant degree, which can also lead to moodiness simply because you're more unhappy.
+Anxiety may also cause physical symptoms that reduce your quality of life by a significant degree.
+This can also lead to moodiness simply because you're more unhappy.